openservicebrokerapi/servicebroker/spec.md

 - `binding_id`
 - `operation`

-While this specification places no restriction on the set of characters use within these strings, it is RECOMMENDED that these properties only contain characters from the "Unreserved Characters" as defined by [RFC3986](https://tools.ietf.org/html/rfc3986#section-2.3).
+While this specification places no restriction on the set of characters used within these strings, it is RECOMMENDED that these properties only contain characters from the "Unreserved Characters" as defined by [RFC3986](https://tools.ietf.org/html/rfc3986#section-2.3).
 In other words: